 Creating a deed of partnership is highly recommended, as problems which arise further down the line may be easier to deal with if all members have agreed fundamental issues to do with the running of the business beforehand.

-The LLP must also select at least two designated members who are responsible with dealing with the legal and statutory obligations of the LLP, including dealing with Companies House and ensuring that its annual Partnership Tax Return is completed accurately and on time.
+The LLP must also select at least two designated members who are responsible with dealing with the legal and statutory obligations of the LLP, including dealing with Companies House and ensuring that its annual Partnership Tax Returns and Confirmation Statements are completed accurately and on time.

 The designated members would also be responsible for acting on behalf of the business if it is dissolved.

 Like a standard partnership, the profits of an LLP are split between its members.
 Each member is responsible for paying tax on these profits, and not the business.

 As individual members will typically be self employed for tax purposes, they will be taxed via the self assessment process and have to be National Insurance Contributions on their earnings.

 Members should also register as self employed with HMRC if they have not done so already.

 If a member of the business is a limited company, it will have to pay corporation tax on any profits it receives from the limited liability partnership.